Broadcaster CME names new chairman after founder's resignation

 CME is going through the toughest period of its two-decade existence after many customers in its biggest market, the Czech Republic, rejected a higher pricing strategy meant to regain income lost in a slumping TV advertising market.

-In February, it said it had agreed a deal with Time Warner, which bought into CME in 2009, to raise new debt and issue share warrants to help cover the company’s financing needs.
+In February, it said it had agreed a deal with Time Warner , which bought into CME in 2009, to raise new debt and issue share warrants to help cover the company’s financing needs.
 It plans to raise up to $545 million in new debt as part of a debt refinancing.
+(Reporting by Jason Hovet; Editing by Mark Potter)